s2t2/tweet-analysis-2020/app/nlp/NOTES.md

 -- Resources exceeded during query execution: The query could not be executed in the allotted memory.
 Peak usage: 129% of limit.
 Top memory consumer(s): sort operations used for analytic OVER() clauses: 98% other/unattributed: 2%
 ```

+Hmm OK.
 We can partition them in Python.
-Should be able to hold all ____ in memory.
+Should be able to hold all in memory.